 You can report it yourself, or your doctor or family member can do that for you.

-If you are due a COVID-19 vaccine dose, you can get it 4 weeks after your monkeypox vaccine.
+If you are due a COVID-19 vaccine dose, you can get it 4 weeks after your mpox vaccine.

-If you have recently had a COVID-19 vaccine dose, you can get the monkeypox vaccine any time after this.
+If you have recently had a COVID-19 vaccine dose, you can get the mpox vaccine any time after this.
 You do not need to wait 4 weeks.